luminovang/documentation/configs/storage.md

-# Local and Cloud Storage Configurations
+# Configurations for Default Local or Cloud Storage Location

 ***